Blog Post

 It states that the monthly rental rate should be at least 1% of the purchase price.

-Using the 1% rule, you should charge your tenants a monthly rate of $2000 if you bought the property for $200,000.
+Using the 1% rule, you should charge your tenants a monthly rate of $2000 if you bought the real estate investment for $200,000.

-Remember that this is just a guide so you can make decisions quickly or reduce the options when going through a variety of investment opportunities and should not be used as the sole basis of your decision.
+Remember that this is just a guide so you can make decisions quickly or reduce the options when going through a variety of real estate investments opportunities and should not be used as the sole basis of your decision.

 Bottom Line